valdemarkragh/github-finder/README.md

-An app made with react javascript to search github users
+An app made with react using context api to search github users